rkusa/jacuzzi/README.md

 Inspired by [@coopernurse](https://github.com/coopernurse)'s [node-pool](https://github.com/coopernurse/node-pool) but with an additional balancer layer and Promises (API supports both callbacks and Promises).

+**Caution:** This project is in early stages.
+It'll be battle tested in next couple of weeks.
+If you run into misbehavior, try setting `DEBUG=jacuzzi:*`.
+Feedback of any kind is welcome.

 ## Pool

 A Generic Resource Pool.